andrewwardrobe/serverspec-extra-types/README.md

 ```

 ##### be_running
-Check if a container is runnig (from serverspec)
+Check if a container is running (from serverspec)
 ```ruby
 describe docker_container('focused_curie') do
   it { should be_running }
 end
 ```
 ##### have_image
-Check if container is running a spefic image
+Check if container is running a specfic image
 ```ruby
 describe docker_container('focused_currie') do
   it { should have_image('jenkins/jenkins:lts') }